GetStream/stream-rails/README.md

 The `render_activity` view helper will render the activity by picking the partial `activity/_pin` for a pin activity, `aggregated_activity/_follow` for an aggregated activity with verb follow.

-The helper will automatically send `activity` to the local scope of the partial; additional parameters can be send as well as use different layouts, and prefix the name
+The helper will automatically send `activity` to the local scope of the partial; additional parameters can be sent as well as use different layouts, and prefix the name

 e.g. renders the activity partial using the `small_activity` layout: